What is Health Information Management? Where Biz, Tech & Health Meet

 4 Basic Functions of Health Information Management

-These functions are really the overarching themes/specialty areas that fall under the HIM umbrella:
+These functions are the overarching themes and specialty areas that fall under the HIM umbrella:

-- Coding and revenue cycle management includes assigning diagnostic and procedural codes for billing to managing the revenue flow from the patient registration to final discharge.
+- Coding and revenue cycle management include assigning diagnostic and procedural codes for billing to managing the revenue flow from patient registration to final discharge.